skoczen/django-ajax-uploader/README.md

 It uses valum's great uploader: https://github.com/valums/file-uploader , and draws heavy inspiration and some code from https://github.com/alexkuhl/file-uploader

 In short, it implements a callable class, `AjaxFileUploader` that you can use to handle uploads.
-By default, `AjaxFileUploader` assumes you want to upload to Amazon's S3, but you can select any other backend if desired or write your own (see backends section below).
+By default, `AjaxFileUploader` assumes you want to upload to local storage, but you can select any other backend if desired or write your own (see backends section below).
 Pull requests welcome!

 Usage
 =====